Self-Determination Theory to Improve Workplace Motivation

 Satisfying Your Workers' Need For Competence

 Encourage reverse mentoring: This is where workers of varying age, experience and seniority mentor each other to bridge knowledge gaps and share competencies.
+Watch our Reverse Mentoring webinar for more info.

-Create a liquid workforce: To ensure your people are multi-faceted, you can train them to move away from the traditional hierarchical approach and work as a unified system of teams that share competencies and knowledge.
+Create a non-hierarchical workforce: To ensure your people are multi-faceted, you can train them to move away from the traditional hierarchical approach and work as a unified system of teams that share competencies and knowledge.
 For example, a marketer will no longer be expected to fulfil a marketer’s role in isolation.
 Instead, he/she will work closely with other people in different departments.

-Case study: Sport’s clothing specialists Lululemon’s workplace culture is centred around goal setting.
+Case study: Sports clothing specialists Lululemon’s workplace culture is centred around goal setting.
 Employees are trained specifically on how to accomplish goals – this includes their own personal targets which are unrelated to the business’ goals.
 This targeted coaching is an effective method to make workers feel competent and confident in their abilities.

 Satisfying Your Workers' Need For Autonomy